Thursday, November 19, 2020

 - The Scope of the Upgrades is Unknown in Advance: Previously, Microsoft introduced the Dynamics NAV/Dynamics Business Central roadmap 3 years in advance, informing everyone of the solution development plans.
 Now, the Breaking Changes can pop up a couple of months before the preview of the new major Dynamics 365 Business Central version release.

 Picture 1.
-The customization lifecycle in Dynamics 365 Business Central SaaS
+The customization lifecycle in Dynamics 365 Business Central Online

 Most Dynamics Partners aim to make customers happy to ensure customer retention, increase customer loyalty and reduce negative word of mouth, all while increasing company revenue.
-With customers on Dynamics 365 Business Central SaaS, Dynamics Partners need to ensure that customer solutions function fluently at all times, no matter how many updates are required or how complex these updates are.
+Dynamics Partners who have Business Central Online customers need to ensure that customer solutions function fluently at all times, no matter how many updates are required or how complex these updates are.

 To make it easier for Dynamics Partners to ensure customer satisfaction and to remove the overhead of maintaining Extensions in-house, 1ClickFactory offers a reliable Extension Maintenance service.
 The service ensures Extension compatibility with the latest version of Dynamics 365 Business Central for a fixed monthly fee.
 The transparent maintenance costs allow Dynamics Partners to efficiently address their customer’s needs and reduce financial risks.
 To find out more about Extension Maintenance and how 1ClickFactory can help, visit the 1ClickFactory website or get in touch today.